ballerina-platform/ballerina-lang/stdlib/ballerina-database/src/main/ballerina/jdbc/Package.md

 ### Get proxy table

-Use the `getProxyTable` action shows below to obain a proxy for a database table that allows performing add/remove operations over the actual database table.
+Use the `getProxyTable` action shown below to obtain a proxy for a database table that allows performing add/remove operations over the actual database table.

 ```ballerina
 var proxyRet = testDB->getProxyTable("student", Student);